-Today, 35 years later, it's clear the Williams had the right idea.
-From that small restaurant, Lizard's Thicket has grown to 15 restaurants with 700 employees who serve more than 13,000 diners every day.
+More than 40 years later, it's clear the Williams had the right idea.
+From that small restaurant, Lizard's Thicket has grown to 13 restaurants with 600 employees who serve more than 12,000 diners every day.

 People around Columbia know The Lizard or The Thicket, as it's often called, is the place to turn when you need a hearty breakfast or a meat and three for lunch and dinner.

 It's the kind of place where the waitresses know the names of regular customers and what they're going to order, and they may call to check on them if they don't show when they're supposed to.

 It's a regular stop for politicians passing through the Midlands, from former President Bill Clinton to almost every candidate for the Republican nomination in 2012.

 The first Lizard's Thicket opened on Broad River Road in a five-room house.